 A BPN takes effect immediately when it is served on the owner and occupier.

-A BPN protects the building for a maximum of 6 months until either the Secretary of State (for Digital, Culture, Media and Sport) lists the building or informs the authority that he does not intend to do so.
-Whilst the BPN is in place, the building is subject to the same protection as a listed building and any works to the building will require listed building consent.
+Once served a BPN is in force for a maximum of 6 months until either the Secretary of State (for Digital, Culture, Media and Sport) lists the building or informs the authority that they do not intend to do so.
+Whilst the BPN is in force, the building is subject to the same protection as a listed building and any works to the building will require listed building consent.
 If works are carried out without listed building consent the local planning authority can take enforcement action or institute criminal proceedings.

 If the decision is taken not to list the building, the local planning authority may not serve another BPN in respect of that building within 12 months of the decision.
 If the service of the BPN is not followed by the building being listed and the restrictions during the currency of the notice directly caused any financial damage to an owner (such as breach of contract for demolition works) then the authority is liable to pay compensation.
 A claim for compensation must be submitted within 6 months (2).